Run (2020 American film): Plot

-Seven years later, Chloe still relies on her wheelchair, although is able to walk short distances using a cane.
+Seven years later, Chloe still relies on her wheelchair, although she is able to walk short distances using a cane.
 She visits a correctional facility where Diane is confined to a bed in the infirmary ward, her health seemingly deteriorated.
-Chloe talks about the life she has built for herself: her husband Ara, daughter Annie, and her job as a prosthetist.
-She mentions that Annie has a preference in grandparents, implying that Chloe had been reunited with her birth parents.
-Before leaving, Chloe takes out three Ridocaine pills she has smuggled in and force-feeds them to Diane.
+Chloe talks about the life she has built for herself: her husband, Ara, her daughter, Annie, and her job as a prosthetist.
+She mentions that Annie prefers Chloe's grandparents more than Ara's, implying that Chloe had been reunited with her birth parents.
+Before leaving, Chloe takes out three Ridocaine pills she has smuggled in and instructs Diane to "open wide".